Reserve Bank of India: Bankers' bank

 Reserve Bank of India also works as a central bank where commercial banks are account holders and can deposit money.
 RBI maintains banking accounts of all scheduled banks.
 Commercial banks create credit.
 It is the duty of the RBI to control the credit through the CRR, repo rate, and open market operations.
 As the bankers' bank, the RBI facilitates the clearing of cheques between the commercial banks and helps the inter-bank transfer of funds.
 It can grant financial accommodation to schedule banks.
 It acts as the lender of the last resort by providing emergency advances to the banks.

+Intelligence sharing

+The RBI routinely shares financial intelligence with the Research & Analysis Wing (R&AW), Intelligence Bureau (IB), Financial Intelligence Unit (FIU) and other agencies of the Indian Intelligence Community to secure the national interests and counter the terrorism financing.

 Detection of fake currency

 On 22 January 2014; RBI gave a press release stating that after 31 March 2014, it will completely withdraw from circulation of all banknotes issued prior to 2005.
 From 1 April 2014, the public will be required to approach banks for exchanging these notes.
 Banks will provide exchange facility for these notes until further communication.
 The reserve bank has also clarified that the notes issued before 2005 will continue to be legal tender.
 This would mean that banks are required to exchange the notes for their customers as well as for non-customers.
 After 1 July 2014, to exchange more than 15 pieces of '500 and '1000 notes, non-customers must furnish proof of identity and residence as well as show aadhar to the bank branch in order to exchange the notes.

 This move from the reserve bank is expected to unearth black money held in cash.
 As the new currency notes have added increased security features, they would help in curbing the menace of fake currency.